meikesara/Heuristieken/README.md

 ### Prerequisites

-This codebase hase been written in [Python3.6.3](https://www.python.org/downloads/). requirements.txt contains all the necessary packages to succesfully run this code.
+This codebase has been written in [Python3.7.1 and Python3.7.2](https://www.python.org/downloads/). requirements.txt contains all the necessary packages to successfully run this code.
 These can be installed by pip with the following instruction:

 ```
 pip install -r requirements.txt